 The slowness on your website can be caused by several factors, in most cases, it is the lack of a cache system, bad optimization of queries (queries that your site makes to the database), images size (which makes your site takes longer to load), as well as disabled gzip compression, not minified JS / CSS files and many other reasons.

 There are two handy free tools, to tell how optimized your website is, are GTmetrix and Google PageSpeed Insights.
 In GTmetrix there is also the possibility to create an account to test your site in different locations, devices, or bandwidth, here is a guide about how to use GTmetrix.

 The cache stores files on the client's machine, which makes your next access faster because it won't need to download files from the server again.
-If your site is in Wordpress, you can use the Litespeed cache plugin or by.
+If your site is in Wordpress, you can use the Litespeed cache plugin.
 All our Shared and Cloud hosting services are hosted under the latest technology from Litespeed.

 Alternatively, you can add these rules in your .htaccess file, like this:

 ExpiresByType image/jpeg "access 1 year"

 ExpiresByType image/gif "access 1 year"